Herb O'Driscoll: Ministry/Career

-“In July 1952, I was ordained in Dublin’s Christ Church Cathedral, having entered by walking past its Norman remains.
-Pointing from the pulpit that day, directing our eyes to the stone step on which we were about to be ordained, the homilist said: ‘Never forget that men have been ordained on this step for 950 years.’”
-O’Driscoll’s career, spanning more than 40 years, is described in section below, as is his theology.
+"In July 1952, I was ordained in Dublin's Christ Church Cathedral, having entered by walking past its Norman remains.
+Pointing from the pulpit that day, directing our eyes to the stone step on which we were about to be ordained, the homilist said: ‘Never forget that men have been ordained on this step for 950 years."
+O'Driscoll's career, spanning more than 40 years, is described in section below, as is his theology.

 Marriage and family

-“I had met the person who would one day become my wife.
+"I had met the person who would one day become my wife.
 I was torn between wanting to go to Canada and not wanting to leave Paula.
 In the end we agreed on a plan.
-We would become engaged, I would go to Canada and return the following summer for the wedding.”
+We would become engaged, I would go to Canada and return the following summer for the wedding."
 Herbert and Paula were married and had four children: Deirdre, Erin, Moira, and Niall.

-Life in Retirement
+Life in retirement

-O’Driscoll retired in 1995 and published sixteen books, in addition to contributing regular columns for church publications, leading pilgrimages, and preaching.
-“The Rev. Canon Dr. Herbert O’Driscoll is many things: former parish priest and cathedral dean, internationally renowned conference and pilgrimage leader, hymnodist and storyteller, author of over fifty books.
+O'Driscoll retired in 1993 and published sixteen books, in addition to contributing regular columns for church publications, leading pilgrimages, and preaching.
+"The Rev. Canon Dr. Herbert O'Driscoll is many things: former parish priest and cathedral dean, internationally renowned conference and pilgrimage leader, hymnodist and storyteller, author of over fifty books.
 Perhaps above all, he is a great preacher and teacher of preaching.
 When invited recently to give an Easter Day sermon on Zoom (at age 92) Herb accepted at once.
-“After all,” he explained, “I’m hard-wired for preaching.”
+"After all," he explained, "I'm hard-wired for preaching."

-The O’Driscoll Forum was established in 2022.
+The O'Driscoll Forum was established in 2022.
 Envisioned as an annual three-day event during the Summer School at the Vancouver School of Theology, includes public lectures by distinguished teachers and practitioners of preaching, teaching, and the liturgical arts.

+O'Driscoll died on 25 July 2024, at the age of 95.